directvt/vtm/doc/architecture.md

 - Render output channel
 - Shutdown event channel

 The vtm client side can operate both in a common terminal environment (ANSI/VT mode) and in a vtm environment.
-If the client side is run in the vtm environment (DirectVT/dtvt mode), it can receive an event stream and render directly in binary form, avoiding any parsing.
+If the client side is run in the vtm environment (DirectVT/dtvt mode), it can receive an event stream and render directly in binary form, avoiding any parsing and cross-platform issues.

 ## DirectVT mode